exaring/openconfig-streaming-telemetry-exporter/README.md

-# prom-telemetry-gw
+# openconfig-streaming-telemetry-exporter

 Prometheus Telemetry Gateways is a Prometheus exporter that collects metrics from network devices using streaming telemetry.

-Currently tested with JunOS 17.3
+Currently tested with JunOS 17.3.

+**PRs for other system welcome!**

 ## Example configuration on JunOS
 https://forums.juniper.net/t5/Automation/OpenConfig-and-gRPC-Junos-Telemetry-Interface/ta-p/316090